swedenconnect/ca-headless/README.md

 This CA service includes the alternatives to use file storage or database storage for the CA repository.

 Use of database storage is the default option which requires `application.properties` to include appropriate settings for the database connection for the repository.
-The option to use file based storage is mainly intended for test, but may be used in production environments where the operational security advantages of a complete database is not required or desired.
-In order to use the file based CA repository it is necessary to opt-out of database usage.
+The option to use file-based storage is mainly intended for test, but may be used in production environments where the operational security advantages of a complete database are not required or desired.
+To use the file-based CA repository, it is necessary to opt out of database usage.
 This can be done by activating the Spring profile "`nodb`" (See section 2.1).
-Using this profile causes the application to use a file based repository and causes the application to ignore any database settings below.
+Using this profile causes the application to use a file-based repository and causes the application to ignore any database settings below.

 Database implementation use Spring Boot JPA (Jakarta Persistence API).
 This implementation allows a wide range of settings to optimize connection to any type of database.
 A useful guide is available here ([A guide to JPA with Spring](https://www.baeldung.com/the-persistence-layer-with-spring-and-jpa)).

-The dependencies of this project includes necessary dependencies for MySQL and PostgreSQL.
+The dependencies of this project include necessary dependencies for MySQL and PostgreSQL.
 To use any other DB service, relevant dependencies must be added to the project.

 **Multiple server deployment:**